 Open Doors with Brother Andrew, Inc. is a 501c(3) tax-exempt organization.
 All donations made to the organization are tax-deductible.
 At Open Doors, stewardship is an integral part of everything we do, because we recognize that every resource entrusted to us can transform the lives of persecuted Christians.
-In 2011, millions of bibles and training materials have been delivered to children, families and communities in need.
+In 2012, millions of Bibles and training materials have been delivered to children, families and communities in need.

 BIBLE AND LITERATURE DISTRIBUTION

 In 2012, Open Doors continued its commitment to placing Bibles and other biblical literature into the hands of the persecuted Church.
 We have never wavered from our commitment to the principle that the Spirit of God uses the Word of God to do the work of God in the hearts and minds of people.
 Over 2.4 million Bibles, study materials, and children's curricula were delivered to waiting hands and hearts in 2012.

 In the Middle East, over 830,000 Bibles and study materials were distributed while in Africa 50,000 children received their own Bible from Open Doors.
 One Nigerian boy joyfully exclaimed "now that I have my own Bible I can read it anytime I want!"
 In Egypt, where Christ-followers are facing increased persecution, Open Doors brought critical assistance with the distribution of more than 160,000 Bibles.
 In Central Asia, Christian coloring books produced by Open Doors in several native languages were distributed to thousands of children who were introduced to the stories of the Bible for the first time.

 The delight of owning a Bible was dramatically felt in the words of a young Sri Lankan student whose seminary career had never included a Bible of his own until Open Doors gave him one.
 "My Study Bible has helped me understand Bible passages better," he shared.
 "Especially those I preach about on a Sunday."